defano/wyldcard/README.md

 `compound`      | Given two arguments; an interest rate, and a number of periods, `compound` returns the value of one unit of principal invested at the given interest rate compounded over the given number of periods.
 Equivalent to `(1 + rate) ^ periods`.
 For example, to calculate how much a $1,000 initial investment will be worth assuming a 3% annual rate of return compounded annually and invested over 6 years, `1000 * compound(.03, 6)` yields approximately `1194.05`.
 `cos`           | Returns the trigonometric cosine of the given argument, represented in radians.
 `date`          | Returns the current date in a variety of formats.
 Use `the date` or `the short date` to yield a date in the format `07/04/16`; use `the long date` or `the English date` for `Sunday, July 4, 2016`; use `the abbrev date` or `the abbreviated date` for `Sun, Jul 4, 2016`.
-`diskSpace`     | Returns the number of free bytes on the filesystem containing HyperTalk Java, or any specified filesystem.
+`diskSpace`     | Returns the number of free bytes on the filesystem containing WyldCard, or any specified filesystem.
 For example, `the diskSpace` or `the diskSpace of "/Volumes/Macintosh HD"`.
 Accepts the path of any disk, folder or file.
 `exp`           | Returns the value of _e_ raised to the power of the given argument.
 `exp1`          | Returns the value of _1-e_ raised to the number of the given argument.
 `exp2`          | Returns the value of _2_ raised to the given argument; for example `the exp2 of 3` is equivalent to `2^3`.